tool-best/BEST-planning-tool/README.md

-# Mode Share Prediction Tool
+# Mode Share Prediction Tool:

 An open, transparent toolkit for estimating mode choice model and exploring how changes in various attributes shift the aggregate mode share.